shagu/ShaguQuest/README.md

 Due to classic Wow-API restrictions, this Addon is only available for enGB and deDE clients.

 It is based on the latest Mangos Zero Database, as well as GMDB.
 Some parts of the Addon itself are taken from the WHDB Addon.
+ShaguQuest is basically EQL3 with a few modifications.

 # Video
 If you want to see it in Action, here is a example video, showing the most common features of ShaguDB